By James Cust and Alexis Rivera Ballesteros

 Nevertheless, when comparing reported cases by region we must consider at least four caveats.
 First, differing scale.
 Regions have a different number of countries and, different population sizes, there are around 1.07 billion people in SSA compared to 1.8 billion in South Asia, for example.
 Second, countries in these regions have different characteristics that can affect the spread of the disease, such as population densities, degree of urbanization and mobility.
 Third, countries in these regions have different health system capacities, and in particular differing COVID-19 testing capacities.
 Lastly, reported data can only offer a glimpse into the true spread of the disease, and do so with a time lag.
 Very few countries are able to test all suspected cases, and most countries in the world are massively under-testing cases due to capacity constraint.
 Even if full testing were being carried out, there is a time lag between exposure and testing positive, and also many reported asymptomatic cases that would not be caught by health systems if people themselves are unaware of the need to be tested.
 Therefore, the number of confirmed cases on any given day should be assumed to be a large underestimate of the true picture of infection in SSA.

-The most recent data shows that the total reported number of COVID-19 cases in sub-Saharan Africa has reached more than 1 million, more than half of them in South Africa.
-It has been more than seven months since the first report of COVID-19 in the region on February 28, 2020.
+The most recent data shows that the total reported number of COVID-19 cases in sub-Saharan Africa has reached 2 million, more than half of them in South Africa.
+It has been almost 1 year since the first report of COVID-19 in the region on February 28, 2020.

-There are now 41 countries that have reported more than 1,000 cumulative cases since the first case in their countries, but there are 27 that have exceeded the 5,000 reported cases.
-The remaining sub-Saharan African countries have had a lower reporting increase rate but still positive.
+Currently, there are 30 countries that have reported more than 5,000 cumulative cases since the first case in their countries, but only 3 of them have exceeded 100,000 reported cases.
+The remaining sub-Saharan African countries have reported fewer cases or have stopped reporting cases.

-We can see that eight of the largest economies in SSA, started with an exponential increase of reported cases reaching the 100 in less than a month but that has somewhat flattened in the past few days.
+Eight of the largest economies in the region, started with an exponential increase of reported cases reaching the 100 in less than a month and now have reached the number of cases in China or in South Korea.
 This may be due to constraints in testing capacity or could reflect some changes in the underlying rate of infection.

 Data sources: The Center for Systems Science and Engineering (CSSE) at Johns Hopkins University compiles data from different sources providing the most updated number of reported COVID-19 confirmed cases and COVID-19 related deaths in each country of the world.
 The time series with the count of reported cases in each country can be found in their Github repository and it is updated every day.